nac-codes/open-alex-mcp/README.md

 3. Open the MCP Inspector in your browser
 4. Allow you to test all available tools interactively

-When prompted, start your local server with `npm run dev` and connect to it through the inspector.
+When prompted, start your local server with `npm run dev` and connect to it through the inspector by pasting the url with the mcp endpoint.

 ## Available Tools